Concepts

 Versioning Policy & Lifecycle

 - Supported Kubernetes: N-2 (3 major releases per year, approximately every 4 months).
-Each release is officially supported for 12 months, ensuring a Cloud Temple support window of up to ~16 months per version.
+Each release is officially supported for 12 months, ensuring a Cloud Temple support window of ~16 months maximum per version.

 - Talos OS: aligned with stable Kubernetes versions.